top of page

 Nothing!
 All you need is an open mind.

-However, if you want to maximise your learning, I would recommend funding a brokerage account (or a paper trading account) that has options trading enabled so that you can follow along.
+However, if you want to maximize your learning, I would recommend funding a brokerage account (or a paper trading account) that has options trading enabled so that you can follow along.

 Which brokerage should I use?

-For the course I will be sharing screenshots and videos from my Tastyworks account - so if you don’t have an account, you may want to open one there so you can follow along more easily, it’s free.
+For the course I will be sharing screenshots and videos from my Tastytrade account and strongly recommend you use the same so you can follow along precisely which buttons to click etc.

 Will I make money?